Posts Tagged aws

 Read more →

-In the first post of this series, we introduced Zephyr, a fictional company that uses Pulumi to manage its online retail store.
+In the first post about code organization and stacks, we introduced Zephyr, a fictional company that uses Pulumi to manage its online retail store.
 Following on from that post, which discusses code organization and stacks, this post explores two more questions users frequently ask when working with Pulumi in teams — namely, How can I best enable multiple developers to collaborate on a Pulumi project?
 And how can I use Git and Git branching to support this kind of collaboration?
-In this post, we’ll provide some guidance and recommended practices around these topics, using Zephyr and its online store as the use case.
+In this post, we’ll provide some guidance and best practices around these topics, using Zephyr and its online store as the use case.

 Read more →